JimmyDqv/LambdaAtEdge/README.md

 In this project I will present my different experiments that I have done running Lambda functions @ CloudFront Edge locations.

 ## Limitations
 The Lambda function have some limitations.
-Max memory size is 128mb.
+Max memory size is 128mb and the timeout for the function is 5 seconds.
 The function must be deployed in us-east-1 region for CloudFront to be able to fetch it.
 CloudFront can only use fixed versions of the function.
 You can't use $LATEST

  ## Events from CloudFront
  CloudFront can call our Lambda in 4 points: